tim885/P2ORM/README.md

 ## 2. Installation
 ### 2.1 Dependencies
 The code has been tested on ubuntu 16.04 with a single GeForce GTX TITAN X (12GB).
 The main dependencies are: Python=3.6, Pytorch>=1.1.0 and Torchvision>=0.3.0.
-Please install Pytorch version based on your CUDA version.
+Please install the PyTorch version based on your CUDA version.

 We recommend to utilize conda environment to install all dependencies and test the code.